bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-A little bit easier way of doing this, I don\'t really need a loop here because I know that there\'s only one element in this collection, so I know it\'s going to be element zero.
+A little bit easier way of doing this, I don&apos;t really need a loop here because I know that there&apos;s only one element in this collection, so I know it&apos;s going to be element zero.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 327/328.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">